Reviews

 How Orbit Collects Data

 Orbit uses a cross-site pixel network that tracks individual browsing behavior and maps it to specific people using identity resolution.
-The data covers 4.44 billion person profiles across 20,735 topics.
+The data covers 4.4B+ raw identity-graph nodes across 20,810 topics.

 The strength: person-level specificity.
 You know exactly who is researching what, with full contact data attached.
 The weakness: newer network, so historical data depth is still growing.